JBShady/COD5-Remastered/README.md

 * Carpenter available on all maps, togglable under the "Gametype" setting in Game Options
 * Max Ammmos now refill equipment on all maps (betties, molotovs, grenades, etc.)
 * Fixed Insta-Kill special melee voiceover still being able to play from non-melee kills
+* Fixed the last hellhound sometimes not dropping Max Ammos, especially on Shi No Numa
 * Increased volume of Insta-Kill active loop sound
 * Double points now effects Carpenters and Nukes giving +800 and +400 respectively
 * Double points stack on all maps like originally scripted.
 However, it has been capped at only giving up to 4x for balance reasons